yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 ```

 ### Using containers with nextflow *via* commandline option
-Here is a simple example syntax (for alternative approach, see *profiles* section below) to use docker/singularity containers:
+Here is a simple example syntax (for an alternative approach, see *profiles* section below) to use docker/singularity containers:

 ```bash
 ## For Docker